Taganrog Museum of Architecture and Urbanism: The building

 The Taganrog Museum of Architecture and Urbanism is located in the former house of Sharonov, which represents a scaled-down model of the Moscow Yaroslavsky railway station and remains one of the best examples of Art Nouveau style architecture in Taganrog.
 The building was constructed in 1912 upon a project designed by Fyodor Schechtel's architectural studio.
 It is in the federal list of cultural heritage sites.

-The main value of the building is in its ceramic panels produced by the world-known Abramtsevo workshop based on sketches by such renowned artists as Nicholas Roerich, Mikhail Vrubel and Viktor Vasnetsov.
-Impressive majolica tiles presenting a variety of subjects cover the whole top of the building's front facade: "The Girl with a Flower", "Battle", "The Departure of Ladya Boats" and "Mermaid".
+The main value of the building is in its ceramic panels produced by the Abramtsevo workshop based on sketches by such artists as Nicholas Roerich, Mikhail Vrubel and Viktor Vasnetsov.

-Of special interest is the entrance gate adorned with faceted lion masks designed by Mikhail Vrubel.

-In 1977 the building was given to the Taganrog Arts & Culture Council for opening a branch of the Museum of local lore & history.

 Museum collection

 The new museum was established in 1981 to focus on the development of Taganrog's town-planning, historical buildings and its residents' modes of life from 17th century up to present times.
 Today it is part of Taganrog State Museum-Preserve of Literature, History and Architecture.
-It has an eleven-hall exposition that chronologically shows the architectural history of Taganrog and the life of its inhabitants from the city's foundation until nowadays.
-In addition to old postcards, photographs and maps, it showcases unique samples of furniture and arts and crafts.

-The exhibition halls present objects from the Taganrog Museum Reserve, artworks of local artists, photography, modern interactive features, etc.

 June 25, 2019 the museum was reopened with a new updated exhibit entitled "A Time-Lapse Portrait of the City".